DesignInTheBlack/Rara-Astro-Repo/README.md

 ## Shorthand Syntax

+### Partial Shorthand Inputs

+EWDS shorthands generally support partial inputs, allowing you to specify only the values you need.
+Omitted values are typically ignored or use default values.
+This flexibility allows for more concise and focused class definitions.

 ### Breakpoint Shorthand

 The breakpoint shorthand syntax allows you to specify different classes for different breakpoints using a more concise, mobile-first notation.